jwellman1307/SpendGuard-App/README.md

 </table>

 ---

 ## Development Progress

-SafeSpend was built through multiple design and testing iterations.
+SpendGuard was built through multiple design and testing iterations.
 The app started as a simple hardcoded dashboard and grew into a full local-storage Android budgeting app with income tracking, bill tracking, paid bill logic, dashboard calculations, AdMob integration, privacy policy setup, and release build preparation.

 <table>
   <tr>